jbush001/NyuziProcessor/rtl/README.md

     | 5 | clk |

-This project uses Emacs verilog mode to automatically generate some wire definitions (although it isn't completely reliable right now with SystemVerilog).
+This project uses Emacs verilog mode to automatically generate some wire definitions.
 If you have Emacs installed, type 'make autos' from the command line to update the definitions in batch mode.

-This design uses parameterized memories (FIFOs and SRAM blocks), while not all tool flows support this.
+This design uses parameterized memories (FIFOs and SRAM blocks), but not all tool flows support this.
 This can use hard coded memory instances compatible with memory compilers or SRAM wizards.
 Using `make core/srams.inc` generates an include file with all used memory sizes in the design.
 You can tweak the script